Course Search

 Mode of Delivery: In Class

-POL486H5 • Topics in International Relations
+POL403H5 • Topics in Political Science

-Prerequisites: 3.0 POL credits, including 1.0 POL credit at the 300-level
+3.0 POL credits including 1.0 POL credit at the 300-level

 Enrolment Limits: Enrolment is limited to Political Science Specialists, Joint Specialists and Political Science Majors.